gw-CS1311/gw-CS1311.github.io/examples/sample.md

 > **If you have a disability that may affect your participation in this course and wish to discuss academic accommodations, please contact us as soon as possible.**

+**Submission of Homework:**
+  * All homeworks will be submitted and graded through Gradescope.
+The Gradescope entry code for this course is G3ZEEP.

 **Late work policy:**
   * While deadlines will be enforced barring exceptional circumstances, we will drop the lowest homework grade to account for any unforeseen circumstances, so you can miss one homework without penalty.

 **Email policy:** You can send emails to the professors or the GTAs.
 We will answer most class emails during specific times set aside during the week for this purpose - so do not expect an instantaneous response.

 **Illness policy:** If you are ill and it will cause you to miss class, lab, or an assignment, you should let me know in advance if possible.
 I cannot extend deadlines unless you provide a note from a doctor.
 Otherwise, use a late pass.

+**Regrade Request policy:**
+  * Every time we release grades for homeworks, we'll announce a regrade request deadline and it will be apparent on Gradescope.
+All regrade requests must be submitted before this deadline without exception.

+  * In order to submit a regrade request, you will need to get your regrade request approved by a TA during either office hours or at the end of your lab.
+Regrade requests that have not been approved by a TA will be automatically rejected.
+Once a TA has looked at your regrade request and acknowledges that the question should be regraded, please submit a regrade request on Gradescope that includes the TA who endorsed your request and an explanation for why you submitted the regrade request.

+  * Note: We will always release a rubric for each homework question highlighting what specific things we were looking for in a proof, as well as what specific rubric items you lost points on.
+While not absolutely necessary, it would help make the regrade request approval process easier if you came with a specific rubric item in mind that you feel your solution adequately addressed.

+**Lab Attendance policy:**
+* Every student will have one lab absence excused for the semester.
+Additionally, in cases of emergency or conflict, you are allowed to attend a different lab section for the week.
+This lab swap can only be used twice a semester, so make sure that you are saving them for actual emergencies or conflicts.

+* If you'll be attending a different lab for the week, you must email both your official lab TA and the TA of the lab you want to attend at least 24 hours before the lab begins.
+Any requests made last-minute will automatically be rejected, and any student who attends a lab without letting their TA know will not get attendance credit for that week

+* Any subsequent absences beyond the one free drop and the two lab swaps will count as absences and be reflected in your lab attendance grade.

 **Academic Integrity policy:** It is very important in this course (and in life), that your work be your own.
 These guidelines will help you achieve that.